Icefields Parkway: The Ultimate Road Trip from Banff to Jasper

 📍 STOP 1: Crowfoot Glacier Viewpoint – 33.1 KM

-Perched on the flank of Crowfoot Mountain, this glacier once resembled a three-toed crow’s foot.
-While one “toe” has since melted away, the view is still absolutely stunning.
-Visit in summer to see wildflowers blooming in the surrounding meadows.
-Across the highway is the Helen Lake Trail—a steep but rewarding hike through alpine terrain known for its floral displays and sweeping views.
+Crowfoot Glacier sits on the side of Crowfoot Mountain and once looked like a three-toed crow’s foot.
+Although one “toe” has melted over time, the view remains stunning.
+Visit in summer to see wildflowers blooming in the nearby meadows.
+Directly across the highway, the Helen Lake Trail offers a steep but rewarding hike.
+This alpine route is known for its colourful floral displays and panoramic mountain views.

 📍STOP 2: Bow Lake & Num-Ti-Jah Lodge – 35.9 KM